vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 \[Śiva\] adheres to the fl ow of his expansion which \[ for him\] is but an Indraic secondary trait. //19–20a//

-*śivaśaktyākhyasaṁgha ṭ ṭ arūpe brahmaṇi śāśvate* /
+*śivaśaktyākhyasaṁghaṭṭarūpe brahmaṇi śāśvate* /

 *tatprathāprasarāśleṣabhuvi tvaindropalakṣite* //19//

 *jñātṛjñānamayākāramananān mantrarūpiṇī * /

 The *śrīvidyā* is the Goddess in mantra form.
-She is thought \( *manana* \), intelligence or consciousness, a condition described as consisting of \(or resulting from\) the unifying interaction \( *saṁgha ṭ ṭ a* \) 5 of Śiva and Śakti, since the mantra is the locus of this interaction.
+She is thought \( *manana* \), intelligence or consciousness, a condition described as consisting of \(or resulting from\) the unifying interaction \( *saṁghaṭṭa* \) 5 of Śiva and Śakti, since the mantra is the locus of this interaction.
 Being divine, this interaction takes place on the supreme plane of the eternal Brahman, a plane where Śiva and Śakti, in their embrace and interpenetration, expand and transform themselves into \(and therefore adhere to\) the cosmos.
 The *śrīvidyā* is thus, like the *śrīcakra* , a symbolic form of the cosmic activity of the Goddess.
 This creative action of Śiva and Śakti is called “Indraic”

 because, bringing about the universe which is ruled by *māyā* , it is similar to the action of the god Indra, who is conceived since the *ṛ* gveda 6 as taking up many forms thanks to his magical power, his *māyā* .
 This activity, too, though important, is nevertheless, for the supreme godhead, not a main trait but a secondary one.